310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/threat_of_rain.md

 {% endbubble %}

 {% bubble Subaru %}
-Mmm… This is completely different to what Chi~chan-senpai told me…
+Mm\~… This is completely different to what Chi\~chan-senpai told me…

 He kept telling me about how happy he is, that they've started to give him their opinions, and ideas on what they wanna do…